moryba/Web-App-Development-for-Data-Visualization/README.md

-# Web App Development for Data Visualization
+# Web App Development for Data Visualization (Nanodegree program Udacity)

 This repository contains the files that I used to develop an intereactive Web Application for Data Visualization.